 Proper pruning cuts, even to larger limbs, should not need repair with bridge grafting.

-In bridge grafting, an evenly-spaced set of twig-sized scions, often from the plant itself, have their tops and bottoms inserted and nailed into the top and bottom of the wound.
-These fuse to the plant and, as they grow, expand and fuse to each other as in a natural approach graft, rapidly sealing the wound.
+In bridge grafting, an evenly-spaced set of twig-sized scions, often from the plant itself, have their tops and bottoms inserted and nailed to the top and bottom of the wound.
+These fuse to the plant and, as they grow, expand and fuse with each other as in a natural approach graft, rapidly sealing the wound.

 An alternative in the right circumstances is to use a woven “rope” of flexible scions, with each end grafted to the interior of the crotch.
 This is the graftage known as bracing.
 Instead of a man-made cable, which breaks down in the sun and weather over time, a rope of living scions grow, fuse, and strengthen.

-Bracing is used particularly in orchards, where wood is often weak and depended upon to hold very heavy weights of large fruit.
+Bracing is used particularly in orchards, where wood is often weak and depended upon to hold very heavy loads of large fruit.